Neighbourhood Fund is available for projects that Merton Council and communities have decided would address their priorities for Neighbourhood

-- The proposal should demonstrate how it helps to deliver
+- The proposal should demonstrate how it helps to deliver the priorities of

 - The proposal must be an appropriate use of use of the funds and should not have any unacceptable financial implications (either capital or ongoing revenue funding) on the council or any other body.

 - Estimated cost of the proposal should aim to be over £20,000.